 Definitions and Prevention Requirements

-Definitions include physical abuse (non-accidental injury), sexual abuse/exploitation, neglect (lack of food, supervision, shelter, medical care), emotional/mental harm, and other endangering conduct.
-For prevention, DFPS and statewide child-welfare partners recommend that churches adopt safe-environment practices: background checks for staff/volunteers, two-adult rules for youth activities, written codes of conduct, mandated-reporting training for clergy and volunteers, and conspicuously posting/reporting hotline information.
-These are agency and advocacy recommendations to reduce risk and ensure prompt reporting.
+For prevention, DFPS and statewide child-welfare partners recommend that churches adopt safe-environment practices: background checks for staff/volunteers, two-adult rules for youth activities, written codes of conduct, mandated-reporting training for clergy and volunteers, and conspicuously posting reporting/hotline information.

 SCHOOL GUIDELINES